 2019 Monthly Status Update Month Completed Tasks January Conducted opportunity zones meeting with community stakeholders.
 Began internal dialogue on ED processes.
 Served on the selection committee for PED's new CEO.
 Mayor working with PED executive committee on their structure.
 February Continue to serve on PED selection committee.
 Joint City/County public hearing on TIF district application.
 Continued work with PED executive committee.
 Continue internal dialogue on internal ED processes.
 Prepare for WKCTC trip.
 March Participating in community ED efforts by serving on PED selection committee and attending the WKCTC trip to Greenville, SC.
 Assisting with the implementation of a local Opportunity Zone Fund and looking for projects.
 Continue internal dialogue on internal ED processes.
 April Create and recruit Business Development Specialist position.
 TIF adopted by the Paducah Board of Commissioners and submitted to the state for approval.
 Implemented cross-departmental growth team.
-Continuing Opportunity Zones work.
-May Continue to serve on the PED selection committee.
+Continuing Opportunity Zones work. Мау Continue to serve on the PED selection committee.
 Continue recruitment of the Business Development Specialist position.
 Began planning for the kick start permitting meetings to be implemented in July.
 June Continue to serve on the PED selection committee.
 Re-advertised the Business Development Specialist position.
 July Completed recruitment for GPED President/CEO & the Business Development Specialist.
 Assisted GPED with the expansion of a local business and the recruitment of a new business to Paducah.
 Went to 1 business retention visit.
 Advertised Kick Start Meetings with the first meeting being held in August.
 August Presented on the New Day Initiative during the Chamber's Small Business Month.
 Business Development Specialist attended 6 business retention meetings, 3 ribbon cuttings, 1 CO celebration and 3 check presentations.
 Also working on the Small Business Resource Guide, Entertainment Destination Research and incentives research.
 Held 4 kick start meetings.
-September October November December
+September Business Development Specialist attended 16 business retention meetings, 2 ribbon cuttings, 7 CO celebration and 1 check presentations.
+Working on a Small Business Resource Guide with GPEDC and Chamber of Commerce that will serve as a road map for those looking to start or expand a business in the City of Paducah.
+Customer Experience held 6 Kick Start Meetings.
+Began Open Counter software implementation with Codes & Permitting team.
+October November December

+Our Paducah Strategic Plan WIN Initiatives

+Empower Upward Economic Mobility

-E-2: Implement new zoning regulations
+PADUCAH E-2: Implement new zoning regulations